-The 18 s.h. required for the certificate must be earned in LASP-approved courses (see "Associated Courses" and "Latin American Studies Courses" under Courses in this section of the Catalog) and must include at least 12 s.h. of credit earned at the University of Iowa.
+The 18 s.h. required for the certificate must be earned in Latin American Studies Program (LASP) approved courses (see "Associated Courses" and "Latin American Studies Courses" under Courses in this section of the Catalog), including at least 12 s.h. of credit earned at the University of Iowa.
 Students must maintain a g.p.a. of at least 2.00 in certificate courses.

 All students develop an individual certificate plan of study in close cooperation with a LASP advisor.
 They may count a total of 6 s.h. of credit earned for majors, minors, and other certificates toward the Certificate in Latin American Studies.
-In some cases, students may be able to count certificate courses toward certain General Education Program requirements.
+In some cases, students may be able to count certificate courses toward certain GE CLAS Core requirements.

 The Certificate in Latin American Studies requires the following course work.